amrofi/tstools/README.md

 # tstools
 This repository is intended to gather my personal utilities designed for time series analysis.
-Maybe in the near future I will put them together into a single package.

 ## Installing from github: